mbarnettHMX/beneficial-ownership-engine/docs/deployment/AKS_DEPLOY.md

 # Deploying to AKS

-This tutorial describes how to create and configure a Kubernetes cluster on Azure (AKS) and run a Kubernetes Helm chart to deploy the Beneficial Ownership Engine API required for HTML report generation.
+This document describes how to create and configure a Kubernetes cluster on Azure (AKS) and run a Kubernetes Helm chart to deploy the Beneficial Ownership Engine API required for HTML report generation.

 ## 0. Pre-requirements